WestDRI/wgpages/content/julia20230420-menu.md

 **Instructors**: Alex Razoumov (SFU)

-**Prerequisites:** ideally, some familiarity with Compute Canada's HPC cluster environment, in particular, with the Slurm scheduler.
-No prior Julia programming experience needed.
+**Prerequisites:** Ideally, some familiarity with Compute Canada's HPC cluster environment, in particular, with the Slurm scheduler, and some previous serial Julia programming experience.

 **Software**: All attendees will need a remote secure shell (SSH) client installed on their computer in order to participate in course exercises.
 On Windows we recommend [the free Home Edition of